YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda07/README.md

 bash
 ```

-You can then use the _kubectl krew search_ to list all the available plugins & _kubectl kree install_ command to install a specific one.
+You can then use the _kubectl krew search_ to list all the available plugins & _kubectl krew install_ command to install a specific one.
 Here are a few I have tested:

 - **get-all**: will display all the objects of a namespace (ie many more than with _kubectl get -A_)